“To the red country and part of the gray country of Oklahoma, the last rains came gently, and they did not cut the scarred earth” (opening lines)

 - Joseph Wood Krutch (1893-1970) was born in Knoxville, Tennessee and studied at the University of Tennessee and Columbia University.
 After serving in the army, he traveled throughout Europe with a friend, poet and critic Mark Van Doren.
 He taught composition at Brooklyn Polytechnic and became a theater critic at The Nation where he worked for many years.
 Something of a pantheist, mystic, and naturalist –he penned widely read biographies of Henry David Thoreau and Samuel Johnson.

-- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and educated at Harvard and Bowdoin College.
-He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939).
-He was considered a foremost expert on the Italian Renaissance and Dante, and in his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
-Sadly, his son died in an automobile accident in 1926, and Fletcher also had a daughter.
+- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and was educated at Harvard and Bowdoin College.
+He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939) and was considered a foremost expert on the Italian Renaissance and Dante.
+In his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
+Sadly, his son died in an automobile accident in 1926, Fletcher also had a daughter.

 About John Steinbeck

-John Ernst Steinbeck Jr. was born in Salinas, CA in 1902.
-He was a descendent of German-American immigrants.
-His father worked for Monterey county and his mother was a school teacher.
-The Steinbecks were Episcopalians and a young John Steinbeck grew up working on nearby sugar and beet ranches in the small rural community of Spreckels in the heart of the Salinas Valley -“The Salad Bowl of America.”
+John Ernst Steinbeck Jr. (1902-1968) was born in Salinas, CA. He was a descendent of German-American immigrants.
+His father worked for the County of Monterey and his mother was a school teacher.
+The Steinbecks were Episcopalians and young John grew up working on nearby sugar and beet ranches in the small rural community of Spreckels located in the heart of the Salinas Valley, “The Salad Bowl of America.”

 Steinbeck attended Stanford University but dropped out in 1925 without a degree.
 He moved to New York City and worked odd jobs while trying to make it as a successful writer.
-When that failed he returned to California where he worked as a tour guide in Lake Tahoe, CA. There he met his first wife Carol and started a failed business producing mannequins.
+When that failed, he returned to California and worked as a tour guide in Lake Tahoe, CA. There he met his first wife Carol and started a failed business producing mannequins.
 When their money ran out six months later, Steinbeck and Carol moved back to Pacific Grove, CA into a cottage owned by Steinbeck’s parents -Steinbeck’s family provided the young couple with significant financial support.
 This much-needed cushion allowed John to continue writing through the Great Depression.

 During the decade of the 1930s Steinbeck had a remarkable output of extraordinary books including Tortilla Flat (1935), Of Mice and Men (1937), The Grapes of Wrath (1939) a yearlong bestseller which also won the Pulitzer.
 During this period, he bought a boat and befriended a man named Ed Ricketts, a Monterey-based marine biologist turned philosopher.
 The two became close friends and took a number of fishing trips together.
 Ricketts became the inspiration for a character in Cannery Row (1945).